esx-framework/esx-documentation/docs/legacy/Client/PlayerData/job.md

+---
+sidebar_label: Job
+---
 # job

 ```lua
 ESX.PlayerData.job
 ```

-> this function returns a table of everything regarding the job
+This function returns a table of everything regarding the job